gurhanadiguzel/Cengden-Web-App/web_app/README.md

 - Users can view items filtered by specific categories by the menu bar.

 ### Item Details View
 -  In item details view user can add items to your favorite list.
 If the user is admin or owner of the item they can update or delete the item.
+Also, in updating page owner of the item can active or deactive item by changing the Item Visibility.

 ### Sign-up View
 - Users can only sign up with their "@ceng.metu.edu.tr" mail for an account.
 In order to sign up, verification code is sent to their email for email verification.
 - Sometimes there will be a problem to sending verification code to "ceng" mail, but there is no problem with sending code to "gmail" or "metu" mail addresses.
-- If you cannot sign up, you can log in with the example  account as admin:
+- If you cannot get a code while signing up, you can log in with the example  account as admin:
 - email: e2448025@ceng.metu.edu.tr
 - password: admin
 - Also you can log in with the example account as user: